K. K. Mahajan

 K. K. Mahajan (2 October 1944 – 13 July 2007) was an Indian cinematographer who was known for his work in Parallel Cinema.
 In a career that spanned over four decades, he won four National Film Awards.
 He was best known for his work with filmmakers such as Kumar Shahani, Mani Kaul, Basu Chatterjee and Mrinal Sen.

 Starting his career in the late 1960s, Mahajan worked simultaneously in parallel and mainstream films for the next four decades.
 In all he shot 84 feature films, around 100 commercials and over 20 documentaries and several television serials.

 Early life and education

-Born in Gurdaspur in Punjab, Mahajan graduated in a physics from Panjab University, Chandigarh.
+Born to Punjabi Hindu parents in Gurdaspur in Punjab, Mahajan graduated in a physics from Panjab University, Chandigarh.
 Thereafter, he joined the Film and Television Institute of India (FTII) and graduated with a diploma in Motion Picture Photography in 1966 with a gold medal.

 Career

 Mahajan started his career worked on advertising films, short films and documentaries most notably Shyam Benegal's Child of the Streets (1967), Kumar Shahani's A Certain Childhood (1967), and BD Garga's Amrita Shergil (1968) and Mahabalipuram (1968).